 For nearly 30 years, Mr. Westling has honed his communication and advocacy skills in diverse roles, including general counsel for a Medicare Advantage organization, white collar defense attorney, and federal prosecutor.
 Mr. Westling spent more than eight years with the U.S. Department of Justice, serving as First Assistant U.S. Attorney and as an Assistant U.S. Attorney (Health Care Fraud Coordinator and Asset Forfeiture Chief) in the New Orleans U.S. Attorney’s Office, and serving at Justice Department Headquarters in Washington, DC, as Special Assistant to the Assistant Attorney General for the Tax Division and as a Trial Attorney in the Tax Division’s Criminal Section.
 Most recently, he was a partner at a U.S. law firm headquartered in Nashville, where he served on the firm’s Healthcare Compliance and Government Enforcement Defense Team.

-Health care industry client facing government investigations appreciate Mr. Westling's reasoned approach to representing their interests in difficult situations.
+Health care industry clients facing government investigations appreciate Mr. Westling's reasoned approach to representing their interests in difficult situations.
 With his ability to enter a heated conflict and restore calm, he demystifies the investigation process, assists with crisis response, and seeks to map out a strategy that will help his clients find closure and get back to business.
 Where litigation cannot be avoided, clients benefit from Mr. Westling’s experience as a courtroom advocate gained by trying more than 20 federal cases to verdict before juries throughout the United States.

 Mr. Westling has been selected by his peers for inclusion in The Best Lawyers in America©, in the field of Criminal Defense: White-Collar (2019).
 In 2018, he was recommended in The Legal 500 United States, in the areas of Healthcare: Health Insurers and Healthcare: Service Providers, and cited in Who's Who Legal: Business Crime Defence, in the “Corporates” and “Individuals” categories.
-In 2013, Chambers USA ranked Mr. Westling in Band 1 for Healthcare: Government Investigations & Fraud in Tennessee, and he was selected to the Tennessee Super Lawyers list in the area of Criminal Defense: White Collar, Health Care, and Business Litigation.
+In 2013, Chambers USA ranked Mr. Westling in Band 1 for Healthcare: Government Investigations & Fraud in Tennessee, and he was selected to the Mid-South Super Lawyers list (2013, 2018) in the areas of Criminal Defense: White Collar, Health Care, and Business Litigation.
 Mr. Westling was also named an Outstanding Healthcare Litigator by Nightingale’s Healthcare News (2009).

 - Tulane University School of Law (J.D., cum laude, 1988)